vimtaku/vimtaku.github.com/source/_posts/2015-03-04-fig-so-slow.md

 tags: [fig, docker, ruby, rails]
 ---

+## (PS)
+I quit use fig so I decieded to develop localhost. because I have no time to construct devenv.
+Firstly, this blog was quite good and effective for me.
+Sync is working fine, but suddonly, rsync was getting weird.
+Additionally, these rsync strategy is faster than sync folder,
+ but it is definetly slow than localhost.
+Localhost is super fast.
+And I faced problems as follows.
+ - rails console history or mysql history is gone away when fig restart.
+ - rails console mysql connection has gone away because of restarting db.
+For now, I think fig(docker compose) is not good as development environment.
+If you have identical dev env, please message to me.

 ## TL;DR
  - virtual box disk io is not good because of file sync. so turn off.